object-calisthenics/phpcs-calisthenics-rules/README.md

 * Easier to debug

-#### Rule #5: Do not abbreviate

-- Status: **Partially implemented**

-It's often tempting to abbreviate in the names of classes, methods or variables.
-Resist the temptation.
-Abbreviations can be confusing, and the tend to hide larger problems.

-Think about why you want to abbreviate.

-* Is it because you are typing the same word over and over again?
-If that's the case, perhaps your method is used too heavily, and you're missing opportunities to remove duplication.
-* Is it because your method names are getting long?
-This might be a sign of a misplaced responsibility or a missing class.

-Try to keep class and method names to one to two words, and avoid names that duplicate the context.
-If the class is an `Order`, the method doesn't need to be called `shipOrder()`.
-Simply name the method `ship()` so that clients call `$order->ship()` - a simple and clear representation of what's happening.

-For this exercise, all members should have a name that is one or two words, with no abbreviations.

-##### Benefits:

-* Increases readability
-* Better communication
-* Maintainability
-* Good problem indicator of encapsulation problem and code duplication

-#### Rule #6: Keep your classes small

-- Status: **Partially Implemented**

-This means no class that's more than 200 lines, and no package that's more than 15 classes.

-The original rule by Jeff Bay dictated 50-line classes.
-However, there was nothing in that rule related to inline comments, doc-blocks, blank lines or control structure closing lines.
-Thus, it makes sense for our team to extend this rule in order to allow for 100 lines of code per class, including all extra metadata mentioned here, which can easily take over 50% of file length.

-Classes of more than 200 lines usually do more than one thing, which makes them harder to understand and harder to reuse.
-200-line classes have the added benefit of being visible with little scrolling, which makes them easier to grasp quickly.
-Additionally, methods that are bigger than 20 lines of code also indicates they are doing more than a single atomic operation.
-Consider also up to 10 methods per class.

-What's challenging about creating such small classes is that there are often groups of behaviors that make logical sense together.
-This is where we need to leverage packages.
-As your classes become smaller and have fewer responsibilities and as you limit package size, you'll start to see that packages represent clusters of related classes that work together to achieve a goal.
-Packages, like classes, should be cohesive and have a purpose.
-Keeping those packages small forces them to have real identity.

-In a nutshell, we want a higher number of smaller packages, with skinny classes inside them.

-##### Benefits:

-* Single Responsibility Principle ("S" in SOLID)
-* Clear methods and their objectives
-* Better code segregation
-* Cleaner namespaces

 #### Rule #7: Do not use classes with several instance variables

-- Status: **Implemented**

 Decomposing objects from a set of attributes into a hierarchy of collaborating objects leads much more directly to an effective object model.
 Prior to understanding this rule, one can spend many hours trying to follow data flows through large objects.